-On Friday nights from 4-8pm, you can tour the incredible Museum of Modern Art for free.
+On Friday nights from 4:00 pm-8:00 pm, you can tour the incredible Museum of Modern Art for free.
 Zero money and some of the world’s best art?
 Yes, please.
-Bonus: Kids 16 and under are always free at MOMA.
+Bonus: Kids 16 and under are always free at the MoMA.

 2. Guggenheim Museum

-Saturday night, from 5:45-7:45pm, entry to the Guggenheim is “Pay What You Wish.”
-This admission by donation means you can get in free.
+Saturday nights, from 5:00 pm-7:45 pm, entry to the Guggenheim is “Pay What You Wish.”
+(Cash only.)
+This admission by donation means you can get in free, but the suggested donation is around $10.
 Be sure to arrive early, though, so you can admire the Frank Lloyd Wright designed building.

 3. Central Park